Kenneth and Mamie Clark: Doll experiments

 This work suggests that by its very nature, segregation harms children and, by extension, society at large, a suggestion that was exploited in several legal battles.
 The Clarks testified as expert witnesses in several school desegregation cases, including Briggs v.
 Elliott, which was later combined into the famous Brown v.
 Board of Education (1954).
 In 1954, Clark and Isidor Chein wrote a brief whose purpose was to supply evidence in the Brown v.
 Board of Education case underlining the damaging effects racial segregation had on African-American children.
 Brown v.
 Board was a test case supported by the NAACP to end the precedent of legal segregation when conditions are "separate but equal," established by the case Plessy v.
 Ferguson in 1896.
-In a 9–0 decision for Brown, the Court decided that segregation based on race in public schools violates the equal protection clause of the 14th Amendment.
+In a 9–0 decision for Brown, the Court decided that segregation based on race in public schools violates the Equal Protection Clause of the Fourteenth Amendment.

 The Supreme Court declared that separate but equal in education was unconstitutional because it resulted in African American children having "a feeling of inferiority as to their status in the community."
 The Doll Study is cited in the 11th footnote of the Brown decision to provide updated and "ample" psychological support to the Kansas case.
 The Brown decision quotes that, "segregation of white and colored children in public schools has detrimental effect upon the colored children" and this sense of inferiority "affects the motivation of a child to learn."
 The evidence provided by Clark helped end segregation in the public school systems.
 Regarding Brown, this question of psychological and psychic harm fit into a very particular historical window that allowed it to have formal traction in the first place.
 It was not until a few decades prior (with the coming of Boas and other cultural anthropologists) that cultural and social-science research—and the questions that they invoked—would even be consulted by the courts and therefore able to influence decisions.